Yan-ni/home-server/readme.md

 ## Services

-### Homarr

-I use this container to create dashboards to easily display and access these services.

 ### Portainer

 I use this to be able to manage all these containers through a webview and remotely.